Where Does Pollution Come From?

 - Plant a tree.
 Trees provide numerous environmental benefits.

 - Be our eyes and ears.
-If you observe a spill, hazardous materials in the stream, or someone dumping something down the storm drain, contact the Stormwater Management Division at 703-746-4014.
+If you observe a spill in the stream, or someone dumping something down the storm drain, report it in Alex311; if you suspect it to be hazardous material, call 911.

 Did you know that only rain should go down the storm drain?
 Visit the illegal discharge page to learn more about how to identify an illegal discharge and what to do if you see someone dumping in a stream or storm drain.